dotnet/csharplang/spec/standard.md

 Static constructors for structs follow most of the same rules as for classes.
 The execution of a static constructor for a struct type is triggered by the first of the following events to occur within an application domain:

 - A static member of the struct type is referenced.
 - An explicitly declared constructor of the struct type is called.

+> [!NOTE]
-[*Note*: The creation of default values (§16.4.5) of struct types does not trigger the static constructor.
-(An example of this is the initial value of elements in an array.) *end note*]
+> The creation of default values (§16.4.5) of struct types does not trigger the static constructor.
+(An example of this is the initial value of elements in an array.)

 ### Automatically implemented properties

+Automatically implemented properties (§15.7.4) use hidden backing fields, which are only accessible to the property accessors.

+> [!NOTE]
-Automatically implemented properties (§15.7.4) use hidden backing fields, which are only accessible to the property accessors. [*Note*: This access restriction means that constructors in structs containing automatically implemented properties often need an explicit constructor initializer where they would not otherwise need one, to satisfy the requirement of all fields being definitely assigned before any function member is invoked or the constructor returns. *end note*]
+> This access restriction means that constructors in structs containing automatically implemented properties often need an explicit constructor initializer where they would not otherwise need one, to satisfy the requirement of all fields being definitely assigned before any function member is invoked or the constructor returns.

-[[]{#_Ref451675312 .anchor}]{#_Toc445783066 .anchor}

 # Arrays